graphcommerce-org/graphcommerce/docs/content/framework/translations.md

 # Translations

 GraphCommerces uses Linqui for interface translations.
-This guide provides an introduction to how translations works in your graphCommerce app and how to add support for a language of your choosing.
+This guide provides an introduction to how translations work in your graphCommerce app and how to add support for a language of your choosing.

 ## How translations work